kyl8/spotifywrapper/README.md

-simple spotify wrapper written with javascript, axios and boostrap.
+simple spotify wrapper written with javascript, requirejs and bootstrap